observablehq/plot/README.md

 The inset scale options can provide “breathing room” to separate marks from axes or the plot’s edge.
 For example, in a scatterplot with a Plot.dot with the default 3-pixel radius and 1.5-pixel stroke width, an inset of 5 pixels prevents dots from overlapping with the axes.
 The *scale*.round option is useful for crisp edges by rounding to the nearest pixel boundary.

 In addition to the generic *ordinal* scale type, which requires an explicit output range value for each input domain value, Plot supports special *point* and *band* scale types for encoding ordinal data as position.
 These scale types accept a [*min*, *max*] range similar to quantitative scales, and divide this continuous interval into discrete points or bands based on the number of distinct values in the domain (*i.e.*, the domain’s cardinality).
 If the associated marks have no effective width along the ordinal dimension—such as a dot, rule, or tick—then use a *point* scale; otherwise, say for a bar, use a *band* scale.
-In the image below, the top *x*-scale is a *point* scale while the bottom *x*-scale is a *band* scale; see [Plot: Scales](https://observablehq.com/@observablehq/plot-scales) for an interactive version.
+In the image below, the top *x* scale is a *point* scale while the bottom *x* scale is a *band* scale; see [Plot: Scales](https://observablehq.com/@observablehq/plot-scales) for an interactive version.

 <img src="./img/point-band.png" width="640" height="144" alt="point and band scales">